We sell, repair, calibrate, & rent scales

 Do you need NTEP legal for trade equipment?

-If you're only going to be using your scale every now and then or you don't need NTEP legal for trade approval or you're only going to be weighing really light pallets ocassionally, then maybe one of the super low priced internet floor scales would work out for you (we suggest something like this floor scale for economy) However, based on our years of experience (at this time we've been in business over 40 years) we think you're better off in the long run buying one of our QUALITY systems.
+If you're only going to be using your scale every now and then or you don't need NTEP legal for trade approval or you're only going to be weighing really light pallets occasionally, then maybe one of the super low priced internet floor scales would work out for you (we suggest something like this floor scale for economy) However, based on our years of experience (at this time we've been in business over 40 years) we think you're better off in the long run buying one of our QUALITY systems.
 Sure, it will probably be a little more expensive but we only try to sell QUALITY floor scales by brand name reputable scale manufacturers that you've probably heard of like B-Tek, Rice Lake, Pennsylvania, and Avery Weigh-Tronix.
 These are names that you can trust.Floor Scale Buying Guide

 So, how do I know which floor scale is best for me?